Eng-AliKazemi/Eng-AliKazemi/README.md

-### Lead AI Solution Architect | Author of the Python Concurrency Handbook
+### AI Solution Architect | Author of the Python Concurrency Handbook

 My work focuses on the critical intersection of AI systems and high-performance computing, specifically solving the complex concurrency challenges in deploying production-grade AI applications.